Jaycelation/BTL-Python-PTIT/README.md

 Contributions are welcome!
 Please fork the repository and submit a pull request with your improvements.
 Ensure that your code follows the project's coding style and includes appropriate tests.

-## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.

 ## Acknowledgments

 - [SMS Spam Collection Dataset](https://archive.ics.uci.edu/ml/datasets/sms+spam+collection) for providing the data.
 - [scikit-learn](https://scikit-learn.org/) for machine learning tools.
 - [NLTK](https://www.nltk.org/) for NLP preprocessing.

-## Contact

-For any questions or issues, please open an issue on GitHub or contact the author at [your-email@example.com].